craftercms/docs/source/reference/modules/studio/configuration/blob-stores.rst

    </details>

 |

+where:

+- The environment variables (*env:VARIABLE_NAME*) values are set in the ``crafter-setenv.sh`` file.
+See :ref:`here <env-var-serverless-deployments>` for more information on environment variables used in serverless deployments

 Remember to encrypt your credentials.
 For more information on how to manage/encode your secrets such as AWS credentials, please see :ref:`managing-secrets`